0xProject/0x-protocol-specification/v2/coordinator-specification.md

       "expirationTimeSeconds": 1552390380,
       "takerAssetFillAmount": "100000000000000000000"
     }
+  ],
+  "cancellationSignatures": [
+    "0x2ea3117a8ebd6de8b5b20b1c2d49bea166df7dfe4af1932c9c52ec07334e859cf2176901da35f4480ceb3ab63d8d0339d851c31929c40d88752689b9a855b5a7b401"
   ]
 }
 ```

-- `outstandingSignatures` - Information about the outstanding, unexpired signatures to fill the order(s) that have been soft-cancelled.
+- `outstandingFillSignatures` - Information about the outstanding, unexpired signatures to fill the order(s) that have been soft-cancelled.
 Once they expire, the maker will have 100% certainty that their order can no longer be filled.
+- `cancellationSignatures` - An approval signature of the cancellation 0x transaction submitted to the coordinator (with the expiration hard-coded to 0 -- although these never expire).
+These signatures can be used to prove that a soft-cancel was granted for these order(s).

 ## WebSocket API